preemptive/ri-js-api/README.md

 # Attaching arbitrary properties (extended keys)

 All functions have a last, optional parameter named `properties` which is a hash to be used for attaching arbitrary string or numeric properties (known as *extended keys*) to the message to be sent.
-The type - string or numeric - of the property is used by the [Runtime Intelligence portal] when determining what metrics to display.
+The type - string or numeric - of the property is used by the [PreEmptive Analytics Commercial Endpoint] when determining what metrics to display.
 For example, numeric properties will show an average.
 This is useful for counts of things, but less useful if the value you attach is more arbitrary (for example, a zip code).
 In these instances, you will want to use the explicit syntax described below to indicate that the portal should interpret these values as strings.

 The `properties` hash accepts properties as either `key: value` (where the type of the value is inferred automatically) or `key: object` (where the type of the value is explicitly specified by a property name in the object).
 If the value is a variable, its value is used as the value.
 If the value is a function, it will be executed and its return value will be used as the value.
 If the value is some other non-string/non-number object, it will be converted to a string and that string used as the value.
 If the value is null or empty string, the extended key will be omitted.